iris-hep/iris-hep.github.io/_posts/2019-04-26-uprm-ml-hackathon.md

 techniques and use cases from research activities at UPRM.
 [Dr. Sergei Gleyzer](http://sergeigleyzer.com), a physicist from University of Florida and convener of ML group at the CMS Experiment at CERN, also participated as a lecturer and facilitator.
-The participants were be students from UPRM which were given challenging problem to solve during Hackathon.
+The participants were students from UPRM who were given challenging problem to solve during Hackathon.